livelongandprosper/gw_oxid_vouchers_extended/README.md

 # Extended Vouchers

 **Features**
-- add option to voucher series that vouchers can only be used one time per user
+- add option to voucher series that vouchers of voucher series can only be used one time per delivery address

 ## Install
 - This module has to be put to the folder